 - Many unsafe conditions are the result of what employees do or fail to do properly.
 It is the leader’s responsibility to train and periodically remind employees of what conditions to look for, and how to correct or report these conditions.

 - The leader should conduct periodic inspections of tools, vehicles, machinery and assigned work areas.
 Planned inspections are an effective and systematic method of discovering physical conditions that could contribute to a work injury.

 - The leader should periodically conduct safety meetings to help increase safety awareness and keep employees informed about their organizations health and safety programs.
 Safety meetings should be kept short and cover relevant topics such as recent job accidents or specific job hazards.

 - The leader should take immediate steps to correct unsafe conditions within his/her authority and ability.
 When an unsafe condition cannot be immediately corrected, the leader should take temporary precautionary measures.
 A follow-up system should also be used to ensure that corrective measures are completed in a timely fashion.

 Investigating Unsafe Conditions

 - The leader is responsible for conducting accident investigations as soon after the accident as possible.
 All the facts and opinions regarding the causes of the accident should be compiled and documented.

 The leader is also responsible for becoming familiar with Worker’s Compensation so they can advise employees regarding their rights.

-Contact the Worker’s Compensation office at 424-2070 for additional information.
+Contact the Worker’s Compensation Coordinator in the Risk & Safety office at 424-1177 for additional information.